 Missing teeth are more than just an aesthetic problem; they can trap food and bacteria between the gaps.
 It will cause discomfort in your mouth as well as gum disease.

 Who Can Get Dental Implants

-There are no age limits in getting dental implant surgery.
+There are no age limits for getting dental implant surgery.
 Dentists can perform the surgery on healthy adults who can undergo dental procedures such as tooth extraction.
-The patient should have good oral hygiene and do not have any tooth decay or gum disease; otherwise, the dentist must treat it first before doing the implant.
+The patient should have good oral hygiene and not have any tooth decay or gum disease; otherwise, the dentist must treat it first before doing the implant.
 Moreover, you must have healthy gums with sufficient bone mass to anchor the implant.
-It would be helpful if you don’t smoke since it has a greater risk and higher possibility of failure.
+It would be helpful if you didn’t smoke, since it has a greater risk and higher possibility of failure.

-Those under the age of 18 must wait because their jaw and bone tissue are still growing and not yet completely developed.
-In addition, those who have medical conditions such as blood clotting disorder, uncontrolled diabetes, autoimmune diseases and drug abuse are not good candidates for a dental implant procedure.
+Those under the age of 18 must wait because their jaw and bone tissue are still growing and have not yet completely developed.
+In addition, those who have medical conditions such as blood clotting disorder, uncontrolled diabetes, autoimmune diseases, and drug abuse are not good candidates for the dental implant procedure.